tangshuang/nautil/docs/cli/env-vars.md

 # Env Vars

-You can use `process.env.VAR_NAME` in your code and it will be replaced with given env vars.
+You can use `process.env.NODE_ENV` in your code and it will be replaced with given env vars.

 There are 3 way to give env vars: